kamkard/DjangoTutorial/README.md

 # Django Tutorial
-# At part 3 Template, Namespace URLnames
-#Spend some time understanding how the links are all made (look at the folder structure?)
+# At part 4 end of write a simple form.
+Vote button does not show votes. check!